FC Karpaty Lviv: Early years (1963–68)

-Winning the USSR Cup
+Winning the Soviet Cup

 The banner "The Cup for Lviv!"

-On 17 August 1969, Karpaty became the first (and the only) club in the USSR football history to win the USSR Cup while playing in the Soviet First League.
-The road to the cup was no less exciting as the final itself.
-On the way there the Lions were challenged by such Soviet heavy-weights as Ararat Yerevan and Chornomorets Odesa.
+On 17 August 1969, Karpaty became the first (and the only) club in Soviet football history to win the Soviet Cup while playing in the Soviet First League.
+The road to the cup was as exciting as the final itself.
+On the way there, the Lions were challenged by Soviet heavy-weights such as Ararat Yerevan and Chornomorets Odesa.
 The quarterfinal round matched them with Trud Voronezh that in the prior round had eliminated Spartak Moscow.
 After a narrow victory over Voronezh, Karpaty faced Mykolaiv's Shipbuilders.
 The game was perceived by the Lvivians as the chance to avenge the previous year's loss to the Mykolaivans, which cost them a ticket to the Soviet Premiership.
 A score of 2–0 was enough to secure a trip to Moscow.

 In the final, Karpaty faced the Red Army team from Rostov-on-Don at the Lenin Stadium.
-The Rostov army-men were one of the best Soviet clubs in the mid-1960s and for that game they were considered as the favorites being the representatives of the Soviet Top League.
-Before the start of the game Karpaty's captain Ihor Kulchytskyi shook hands in the traditional manner with every match official, except the assistant referee, Eugen Härms.
+The Rostov army-men were one of the best Soviet clubs in the mid-1960s and for that game they were considered the favorites, being the representatives of the Soviet Top League.
+Before the start of the game, Karpaty's captain Ihor Kulchytskyi shook hands in the traditional manner with every match official, except the assistant referee, Eugen Härms.
 The reason was that Härms, the Estonian referee in charge of their game a year earlier against Uralmash Sverdlovsk, allowed a goal from what was regarded as an obvious offside position that eventually contributed to Karpaty's denial of a promotion.
-Karpaty were trailing 0–1 already after the first 20 minutes and to the end of the half were not able to equalize, but numerous Karpaty's fans drove their team forward.
+Karpaty were trailing 0–1 already after the first 20 minutes and were not able to equalize by the end of the half, but numerous Karpaty fans drove their team forward.

 The torches are being inflamed on stadium stands.
 Afar a banner is sparkling: "The Cup for Lviv!"
 On it the traditional Lviv's lion holds the highest of the national football awards.
 And now, after the reception of the Cup, the winners are walking around the green field of the Luzhniki...